Aditya1v/Project-Music_APP/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-database-47A248?logo=mongodb&logoColor=white)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-<Project Name> is an open-source music app backend inspired by platforms like Spotify and other music streaming services.
+Music_WebApp is an open-source music app backend inspired by platforms like Spotify and other music streaming services.
 Built with Node.js, Express, and MongoDB, it provides authentication, role-based access, music upload support, album management, and API endpoints for frontend clients.

 This repository is maintained as the backend service.
 Frontend development is open for community contribution.